 - Have students create either a public service online advertisement.
 I suggest using a free service like Viddyad which helps students assemble videos, pictures, words and sound into a video ad.
 Have students save and email you the link for grading and class viewing.
 Since the viddyad’s are so easy to create consider having students create a portfolio of three video advertisements that go together.

-- If you are interested in having them create a portfolio of web ads have them create a banner ad on BannerSnack.com like my sample below.
-Have students email you the link to their banner ad.
+- If you are interested in having them create a portfolio of web ads have them create a banner ad on BannerSnack.com and email you the link to their banner ad.

 - If you want more of a challenge, have students create their own public service announcement infographic like the one pictured above.
 You can have students use Piktochart.com to create it.
 In my opinion infographics can be a tad more challenging because they require students to synthesize data and look at statistics.